almosttomorrow/ShootYourShot/README.md

     initial_prompt = "What are the benefits of renewable energy?"

     # Generate the multi-shot response
-    depth = 'long'  # Can be 'short', 'medium', or 'long' result = shoot_your_shot.generate_response(initial_prompt, depth)
+    depth = 'long'  # Can be 'student', 'consultant', or 'professor' result = shoot_your_shot.generate_response(initial_prompt, depth)
     print(result)